ShangdeHan/Robbie_Platform/README.md

 * "Space": Jump.
 * "Ctrl": Crouch.
 * "Space" after "Ctrl": Jump higher.
+* "Ctrl": if you are hanging on the wall, press "ctrl" to drop down.

 #### Props:
 * Orb: Door only opens after getting enough orbs.